-Though not trained for mountain warfare, the 351st Infantry Regiment found itself traversing the rugged terrain of Italy from the moment it entered the front line where it quickly adapted to combat in the unique conditions.
+Though not formally trained and equipped for mountain warfare, the 351st Infantry Regiment found itself traversing rugged terrain from the moment it entered the front line.
 Rain, mud, snow, and ice introduced difficulties to an otherwise already challenging situation.
 The soldiers were continuously fording streams, crossing rivers, traversing valleys, and climbing one hill after another.
-There were few suitable shelters in forward positions to ease the conditions.
+There were few suitable shelters in the forward positions to ease conditions.
 Trench foot, hypothermia, and frostbite were common.
 The weather and difficult terrain together increased the complexity of addressing combat-related wounds and compounded the seriousness even of minor injuries.

 Aside from the natural elements, the 351st had to contend with defenders who tenaciously held a succession of lines built upon natural land barriers.
 Each defensive line was meant to buy enough time for other units further north to build the next line of defense.
 When the next line was completed the enemy withdrew, while yet another defense was constructed.
 Because each line consisted of pillboxes, trenches, and interlocking fields of fire, the Regiment was forced to attack against well-planned defenses occupied by experienced enemy units.
 As a result, the 351st often suffered heavy casualties.

-By the war's end, the 351st was comprised mainly of replacements who were delivered to depots in Italy.
-A large percentage of the replacements were not trained as infantry, having specialties such as cook, truck driver, and anti-aircraft gunner.
-Regardless of their background, they were integrated into the 351st, mostly into rifle companies where casualties were the highest.
-Many soldiers survived only a few days in combat, others a few hours.
+By the war's end, the 351st was comprised of many inexperienced soldiers who had arrived from replacement depots.
+Some of the replacements were not trained as infantry, having specialties such as cook, truck driver, and anti-aircraft gunner.
+Regardless of their background, replacements were often integrated directly into rifle companies where casualties were high.
+It wasn't uncommon for soldiers to survive only a few days in combat, some a few hours.
 Squad and platoon leader casualties were also high.
 Postwar analysis suggests that commissioned and non-commissioned officer replacements were in short supply, which often led to disorganization and increased casualty rates (see A Military Encyclopedia Based on Operations in the Italian Campaign, pp 3-6).